 - Identify disadvantaged or historically impacted and marginalized communities within the project study area and provide details on project engagement.
 Document the procedures by which the mobility needs of disadvantaged or historically impacted and marginalized communities are identified and considered within the planning process.
 Identify how the project engaged the community to consider community-identified project needs.
 If there are disadvantaged or historically impacted and marginalized communities within the project study area, how were they engaged?
 How was received input incorporated into the project?
-Identification of disadvantaged or historically impacted and marginalized communities may be satisfied by providing a demographic profile or map of the metropolitan area that identifies locations of disadvantaged or historically impacted and marginalized communities within the project study area.
-If the applicant has already included information about community engagement in another section of the nomination that answers these questions, state that here as well. - A list of example indicators is included in the SB 1 Competitive Programs Transportation Equity Supplement in Part VIII, Appendix E.
+Identification of disadvantaged or historically impacted and marginalized communities may be satisfied by providing a demographic profile or map of the metropolitan area that identifies locations of disadvantaged or historically impacted and marginalized populations within the study area.
+If the applicant has already included information about community engagement in another section of the nomination that answers these questions, state that here as well. - A list of example indicators is included in the SB 1 Competitive Programs Transportation Equity Supplement in Appendix E.

-- Identify how your agency developed the project scope through demonstrated partnership, engagement, and collaboration with the state's most disadvantaged or historically impacted and marginalized communities.
-Identify strategies included in the project scope that seek to avoid or minimize impacts on disadvantaged or historically impacted and marginalized communities. - 4.
+- Identify any actions taken to protect the state's most disadvantaged or historically impacted and marginalized populations.
+Identify strategies included in the project scope that seek to avoid or minimize impacts on disadvantaged or historically impacted and marginalized populations. - 4.
 Economic Development and Job Creation and Retention The nomination must address how the proposed project will support economic development and access to employment.
 How does the project support economic development and improve access to employment for disadvantaged or historically impacted and marginalized communities?
 Does the proposed project improve regional competitiveness?
 How does the proposed project improve access to economic opportunities and the movement of goods and services in the region?
 Identify and discuss other economic impacts the project will have. - 5.
 Air Quality and Greenhouse Gases - The nomination must address how the proposed project will reduce greenhouse gas emissions and criteria pollutants and advance the State's air quality and climate goals.